drp2136/tech-task/readme.md

-## Used

-I have used PHP version 7.2.3 and Laravel 5.5 and L5 Modular structure package.
+## This project is with

+ - PHP 7.2.3
+ - Laravel 5.5

+### Packages used
+ - L5 modular structure, for different modules

-to run this project
+### To run this project
  - composer update